Tomekske/picturebot-legacy/README.rst

 * Renaming filenames according to the project within a certain flow
 * Create a backup of the baseflow directory
 * Automatically open the config file
+* Check whether all the pictures within a shoot are edited

 TODO